Two-gospel hypothesis: Overview

-The hypothesis states that Matthew was written first, while Christianity was still centered in Jerusalem, to calm the hostility between Jews and Christians.
+Those who support the hypothesis often accept all the church tradition as reliable.
+Therefore, a common formulation of the hypothesis is the following: Matthew was written first, while Christianity was still centered in Jerusalem, to calm the hostility between Jews and Christians.
 After Matthew, as the church expanded beyond the Holy Land, Luke wrote a gospel with an intended audience of Gentiles.
 Since neither Luke (nor his associate Paul) were eyewitnesses of Jesus, Peter gave public testimonies that validated Luke's gospel.
 These public speeches were transcribed into Mark's gospel, as recorded by the early Church father Irenaeus.
 Paul then allowed Luke's gospel to be published.

-The proposal suggests that Matthew was written by the apostle Matthew, probably in the 40s AD.
+The proposal normally suggests that Matthew was written by the apostle Matthew, probably in the 40s AD.
 At the time, the church had yet to extend outside of Jerusalem.
 The primary political problem within the church community was caused by the fact that Jewish authorities were outright hostile to Jesus and his followers.
 Matthew wrote his account in order to show that Jesus was actually the fulfillment of what Jewish scripture had prophesied.
-It has been long recognized that Matthew is the most "Jewish" of the gospels.
-It, for example, heavily references Jewish scripture and Jewish history.

 When Stephen was martyred, as recorded in the Book of Acts, the disciples scattered beyond Jerusalem into Gentile (mostly Greek but also Syriac) towns.
 There they began preaching, and a large number of pagans in Antioch became Christians.
 By the mid 50s, Paul, who converted and claimed the title of "Apostle to the Gentiles" realized the need for a gospel specifically to the Gentiles.
 This gospel would deemphasize Mosaic Law and recent Jewish history in order to appeal to Greeks and Romans.
 Paul commissioned his associate, Luke, who consulted the Gospel of Matthew as well as other sources.
 Once the gospel had been written, its publication was delayed, however.
-Paul decided that he needed Peter's public testimony as to its accuracy, since neither Paul nor Luke had known Jesus before Jesus's execution.
+Paul decided that he needed Peter's public testimony as to its accuracy, since neither Paul nor Luke had known Jesus before Jesus's crucifixion.